|CNY Hiking HOME PAGE||West-Central Adirondacks||Black River Wild Forest||Hiking in Central New York|

 You might find yourself alone on this great Adirondack hike to a beautiful lake and a lean to built in March 2010.
 There is a large parking area at the McKeever Trailhead, which also includes a kiosk and trail register.
 Sign the register, even if you don't park here.
 You'll notice two dirt roads (trails) leading out of the parking area.
 On the left is the Woodhull Mountain Trail.
 The road is rough but I guess you can drive on it as we saw a few cars plus a truck head down that way.
 On your right with the gate is the Wolf Lake Landing Road.
 This is the better of the two roads.
 The gate was open.

-You can park at the trailhead and walk 1.1 miles to the Bear Lake Trail (adding 2.2 miles on your overall hike) along the dirt road or drive to the trail along the road.
+You can park at the trailhead and walk or bike 1.1 miles to the Bear Lake Trail (adding 2.2 miles on your overall hike) along the dirt road or drive to the trail along the road.
 Parking is limited where Bear Lake Trail crosses the road (maybe 2-4 cars).
 We had no problem parking since we were the only ones stopping here.
 The road is single lane and should be driven slow since you can expect to see other vehicles (we passed two cars on our way and five on the way back).

 Since the gate was open and we watched a few cars driving in and out of the roads, we decided to start from where the trail crosses the road.
 While driving along the road we noticed numerous DEC yellow camp here discs at different camping spots right off the road.
 One person we spoke to at the trailhead said the camping spots were all along the whole road.
 We reached where the Bear Lake Trail crosses the road and pulled into a pull off to park.
 Make sure your completely off the road!
 More cars passed by us as we got our gear together and prepared to start our hike.